kuruparan/kuruparan.github.io/_pages/about.md

 Recent Updates
 ======

+June 2024- Started working as a Postdoctoral Research Fellow at UNSW Sydney.

 June 2024- Successfully submitted PhD Thesis

 Oct 2023 - Presented a conference paper on  Multimodal and  Multiplanar-MRI  at MICCAI workshop MLMI  Vancouver, Canada.